 2024 GSA Awards Seminar Series

-The first installment of the 2024 GSA Awards seminar series on May 16, at 1:00 p.m.
-EDT, will feature Deborah Andrew describing her lab’s findings on how the Drosophila salivary gland is first specified and maintained, and how early and continuously expressed transcription factors control both secretory capacity and specificity.
-She will also share recent efforts using genome-wide approaches to discover how functional enhancers of downstream target genes are organized.
-Save the date and register here!
+In the first installment of the 2024 GSA Awards seminar series, Deborah Andrew described her lab’s findings on how the Drosophila salivary gland is first specified and maintained, and how early and continuously expressed transcription factors control both secretory capacity and specificity.
+She also shared recent efforts using genome-wide approaches to discover how functional enhancers of downstream target genes are organized.
+Watch the recording here!

 Sejal Davla, PhD, is a neuroscientist, science writer, and data scientist with expertise in research in a variety of life sciences.
 She has more than a decade of experience studying the brain by using cutting-edge methodologies in microscopy, molecular biology, genetics, and biochemistry, and is a motivated storyteller and science communicator.